zabulus/core/doc/README.isql_enhancements.txt

 into FB 2.
 It may be enhanced to list system views if we create some of them in the future.

+6) -r2 command line parameter.

+The sole objective of this parameter is to specify a case-sensitive role name.
+With -r, the default switch, roles provided in the command line are uppercased.
+With -r2, the role is passed to the engine exactly as typed in the command line.

+7) Binary text is shown in hex.

+This feature was contributed before the firt FB2 alpha.
+It will show content from CHAR/VARCHAR columns in hex when the character set is binary (octets).
+This feature is currently hardcoded: it can't be disabled.

+8) SET SQLDA_DISPLAY ON/OFF option.

+This option exists long before FB1 and it was available previously in DEBUG builds only.
+Now this has been made public.
+It shows the raw SQLVARs information.
+Each SQLVAR represents a field in the XSQLDA, the main structure used in the FB API to talk to clients, transferring data into and out of the server.
+This option is not accounted for when you type
+SET;
+in isql to see the state for most options.